Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 # 8️⃣ API Specifications

-Documentation of external and internal APIs used by BrainBoostVR, detailing endpoints, input/output, and purpose.

 ## 8.1 External Service: Firebase Authentication

-This section describes the external service used for secure user authentication.
+Used for secure user authentication, providing JWT tokens for authorization in API requests.

 - Handles `secure authentication` only.
 - Returns a `JWT token`.